 Washburn 2422 Model Double Point Mandolin

 Serial #23843, Brazilian Rosewood back and sides, Spruce top, ebony fingerboard dating from between 1909-1915.
 Bridge, tuners, frets and binding (which I removed and re-used on the back) are original.
 I just love the shape of these mandolins and I have another in the cue to repair.
 This is an excellent player with a bright, but full tone resonating from the Brazilian Rosewood.
-Non original case $500.00
+Non original case.
+SOLD But I actually have a second one in line to restore if your looking for one.

 American Conservatory Model 91 Mandolinetto